Rajasekhar342/Excel_Project2/README.md

 # Excel_Project2
-Note: above file contains data of chocolate factory employees.
+Note: above file contains data of a chocolate factory company employees working in New Zealand and India.

 OBJECTIVE: is to clean and analyze the data to solve below bussiness problems
 * Male vs Female Comparision